 When wrongful dismissal occurs, an employee can sue the former employer for the termination payments to which they are entitled.

-What is Just Cause?
+What is Just Cause in Ontario?

 When an employer has just cause to dismiss an employee, the employer does not owe them any termination entitlements.
 Just cause will typically be established where the employee engages in severe or repeated misconduct.